 VANECHA ROUDBARAKI

-Artist-painter, Founder of the Corps & Esprit MANI and AIA association in France
+Painter, founder of the associations Corps & Esprit MANI and AIA in France.

-Having a scientific background (master's degree in mathematics in 1990), she is aware that art is not an exact science, but an important means of communication and one of the necessities for establishing peace in society.
+Holding a scientific degree (Master’s in Mathematics, 1990), she recognizes that art is not an exact science, but rather an essential means of communication and a necessity for establishing peace within society.

-She's works have also been prefaced by Gérard Xuriguera and Jean-Luc Chalumeau as well as by other art critics around the world.
+Her works have also been introduced and prefaced by Gérard Xuriguera, Jean-Luc Chalumeau, and other art critics worldwide.

 Her Majesty Farah Pahlavi's interview